The Hazelnut Child: Synopsis

 A childless couple prayed for a child, though he were no bigger than a hazelnut, and then they had such a son.
 He never grew, but he was very clever.
 When he was 15, he said he wanted to be a messenger.
 His mother sent him to get a comb from his aunt.
 He climbed on a horse that a man was riding by, and poked and pinched it until it galloped to the village.
 There he got the comb, and took another horse the same way.
-This convinced his mother.
+This convinced his mother that he is able to handle horses.

 One day, his father left him in the fields with a horse while he went back home.
 A robber tried to steal the horse.
 The hazelnut child jumped on the horse and pricked it until it ignored the robber and galloped home.
 The robber was jailed.

 When he was 20, the hazelnut child left home, promising to return when he was rich.
 He climbed on a stork as the storks were flying south.
 In Africa, he amused the king until the king gave him a large diamond.
 The hazelnut child took it with him when the storks flew north again, and so he and his parents were rich thereafter.